Net22-Group-Assignments/RabbitEyeBank/README.md

 UserService and CurrencyService are quite straightforward.
 UserService handles customer creation and login verification/validation and authorization.
 CurrencyService stores the available currencies and their exchange rates.
 Exchange calculation is executed here when transferring money or changing currency on a bank account (Not yet implemented).

-AccountService takes care of bankaccount storage and bankaccount creation (not implemented yet).
+AccountService takes care of bankaccount storage and bankaccount creation (implemented after deadline).
 All customers are connected with their bank accounts by the `Owner` field in the bank account class, instead of the other way around.

 MoneyTransferService manages both kinds of money transfers, intra-customer and between two different customers bank accounts.
 The transfers are handled in order of registration by a first-come-first served queue.
 Right now the transfer requests are served immediately but facilities for a timed execution are in place but not implemented.